A Guide to Medicare Chronic Lung Disease CoverageAugust 21, 2019

 - Combinations of Short-acting Anticholinergic and Short-acting Beta-agonist

 The right inhalers can help keep your day-to-day symptoms at bay and step in when a flare-up occurs.
-Your doctor will be able to help you get the right prescription medications for you.
+Your doctor will be able to help you get the right prescription medications and inhalers for you.

 What Treatments Will Medicare Cover if I Have Lung Cancer?